koalalorenzo/blog/content/posts/202307-go-homekit-systemd-bridge/index.md

 [Matthias](https://github.com/brutella) the author of the [HAP](https://github.com/brutella/hap) library, for making things so much smoother.
 Honestly, without it, I might've been scratching my head a lot more.
-It's pretty cool how in the world of Go, there seems to be a library for just about everything.
+It's pretty cool how in the world of Go, there appears to be a library for just about everything.
 If you're curious about how all this works under the hood, why not take a peek at [the source code](https://gitlab.com/koalalorenzo/hk-svcs-bridge)?
 Dive in and have fun exploring!